 - Put in SDT.
 Selecting this option opens a dialog that allows you to set parameters for putting the DataSource or instance into scheduled downtime (see SDT Tab for more information on putting entities in SDT).

 - Manage Alert Tuning.
 Selecting this option opens either the device/service DataSource or instance in a new browser tab where you can then use the Instances tab or Alert Tuning tab to update the datapoint thresholds that trigger alerts.
-For more information on alert tuning, see Tuning Alert Thresholds.
+For more information on alert tuning, see Tuning Alert Thresholds for Datapoints.

 - Edit Datasource Definition.
 Selecting this option (only available for a DataSource) opens the global DataSource definition in a new browser tab, from which you can view or make updates to the DataSource and its graphs.